 We all have our lists, don’t we?
 But what I’ve discovered and find truly amazing is that, if we stay awake enough, it’s likely, during our life-time, we’ll bump into at least one other person in our – or an opposite – situation we can giggle and bond with about said situation.
 We’re not in anything alone.
 Don’t believe me?
 Here’s a story for you.

-Fuzzy photo of happy me smiling at my kid recently in Croatia
+Fuzzy photo of happy me smiling at my youngest son and his sweet girlfriend recently in Croatia